 Provide a one paragraph description of the proposed program.
-Be specific about what degree, major, minor, or option is sought
+Be specific about what degree, major, minor, or option is sought.

-The Sustainable Energy Technician Certificate of Applied Science program prepares students for operation and maintenance jobs in the rapidly expanding sustainable energy industry.
+The Sustainable Energy Technician Associate of Applied Science program prepares graduates for technician jobs in the rapidly expanding sustainable energy industry.
 Program graduates have general skills in industrial safety, electrical troubleshooting, hydraulic and pneumatic system operation, and mechanical system repair.
-These skills are built on a strong educational foundation in math, writing, communications, and computing.
+They also have specialized skills in programmable logic controls, digital electronics, and wind turbine operations and maintenance.
+These specialized skills are built on a strong educational foundation in math, writing, communications, and computing.